oat-sa/taohub-user-guide/User Guide 3.3/Items/items-an-overview.md

 **2.** What to include in your item

 Pictures and media such as audio or video files can be included in your Item.
-For more information on how to add media to your items, see [Using Assets in Items](../items/using-assets-in-items.md).
+For more information on how to add media to your items, see [Adding Media](../items/adding-media.md).
 To create media interactions see the section on [Media Interactions](../interactions/media-interaction.md).

-For managing resources which are included in your items (which includes all of the resources mentioned above), see the [Asset Manager](../items/asset-manager.md) section.
+For managing resources which are included in your items (which includes all of the resources mentioned above), see the [Media Manager](../managing-media/media-manager.md) section.

 **3.** Making decisions about your item